squirrel-project/squirrel_hri/spt_helper/README.md

 #### Nodes

-`spt_skeleton`: Visualize the skeleton in rviz as lines between joints.
+- `spt_skeleton`: Visualize the skeleton in rviz as lines between joints using the /tf topic.

-`spt_user_info`: Visualize the skeleton of all users in the field of view and the pointing point if a pointing gesture is performed.
+- `spt_user_info`: Visualize the skeleton of all users in the field of view and the pointing point if a pointing gesture is performed.

 #### Subscribed topics